-Students with a grade point average of 3.25 to 3.49 are given recognition on the Honors List.
+Each semester, students with a grade point average of 3.25 to 3.49 are given recognition on the Honors List.

 Standards for Academic Performance

 Students enrolled in an academic program must maintain minimum academic performance.
 In the following table are listed satisfactory and unsatisfactory standards for Harper students: